Skip to main content

 • Finally, for those of you involved in preparing students for the A2 Key for Schools exam, Exam Lift is a new free app available from the Google Play and Apple Stores which provides engaging and motivating practice material for students to self-study.

 We are also continuing to provide our services to ministries of education during this time.
 A collection of materials, including those mentioned above, from us and our sister organisation the Cambridge University Press are available.
-Visit Supporting ministries of education during the COVID-19 pandemic for more details.

 We appreciate that these are difficult times, but hope that this training and these resources can help in a small way to support teachers who are delivering virtual classes or producing online resources, perhaps for the first time.
 It is said that every cloud has a silver lining, and perhaps when this is all over, we will see online learning, with the pedagogical advantages it offers, becoming a more integral part of teaching around the world.